-In addition to the UNIX manual pages, there is a typesettable document set (included in the misc34.tgz file set).
+In addition to the UNIX manual pages, there is a typesettable document set (included in the misc35.tgz file set).
 It lives in the /usr/share/doc directory.
 You can format each document set with a "make" in the appropriate subdirectory.
 The psd subdirectory is the Programmer's Supplementary Documents distribution.
 The smm subdirectory is the System Manager's Manual.
 The usd subdirectory is the UNIX User's Supplementary Documents distribution.
 You can perform your "make" in the three distribution subdirectories, or you can select a specific section of a distribution and do a 'make' in its subdirectory.

 Some of the subdirectories are empty.
 By default, formatting the documents will result in PostScript output, suitable for printing.
-The PostScript output can be quite large -- you should assume 250-300% increase in volume.
+The PostScript output can be quite large -- you should assume a 250-300% increase in volume.
 If you do not have access to a PostScript printer or display, you may also format the documents for reading on a terminal display.
-In each Makefile you'll need to add the flag "-Tascii" to each instance of the groff(1) commands (or execute it by hand).
-Some of the documents use the ms formatting macros, and some use the me macros.
-The Makefile in each document subdirectory (eg, /usr/share/doc/usd/04.csh/Makefile) will tell you which one to use.
+Each document subdirectory has a target for building ASCII copies of these papers (called 'paper.txt') which can be generated with make(1).
 For example:

 '''

 cd /usr/share/doc/usd/04.csh

-groff -Tascii -ms tabs csh.1 csh.2 csh.3 csh.4 csh.a csh.g > csh.txt
+make paper.txt

-more csh.txt
+more paper.txt

 '''